Nexus-for-FRC/Nexus/README.md

   - Their inspection is on hold, reminding them to come back to the inspection desk when they are ready to continue
   - They have not started inspection, letting them know the current length of the queue
   - They are in the inspection queue, letting them know their position in the queue
+- Added additional inspection status details to the team list page
 - Added ability to manually remove a team from the inspection queue
   - This option is only available if the team has no inspection items checked
+- Automatically clear any assigned inspector when placing a team on hold
+- Improved rendering of bumper weight input fields for x-small screens

 #### Backup teams
 - When adding backup teams to an alliance on the alliances page, lead queuers can now optionally send a notification to the affected team